tronical/route53dyndns/README.md

 # route53dydndns

 Yet another little tool to update a DNS record via Route53 for dynamic DNS purpose.
+You can install it via

+    go get github.com/tronical/route53dyndns

 Call it with the host name as first parameter and the domain name as second, for example: